-As per mentioned in the ToR of MOEF the areas were analysed by studying the satellite imageries and digital terrain models.
-The three alignments were drawn up based on reconnaissance survey and other data like toposheet, satellite imagery and maps made available by MRSAC showing geomorphology and land use.
-Alignment Fixation is done in three stages as per TOR.
-In first stage, three green alignments were made eccentric to existing alignment.
-In second stage detailed horizontal alignment corresponding to each of selected alternatives was fitted on satellite imageries and vertical profile for each alignment was developed using digital terrain model.
-In third stage, the final alignment plan was design for all the three alternative alignments to meet geometric standards of Expressway as well as other parameters for a design speed of 150 kmph showing location of terminal points, final alignment plan with location of interchanges, connectors, nodal hubs & facilities and Land pooling plans.
+As mentioned in the MOEF ToR, the areas were analysed by studying satellite imageries and digital terrain models.
+The three alignments were drawn up based on reconnaissance surveys and other data, like toposheets, satellite imagery and maps made available by MRSAC, showing geomorphology and land use.
+Alignment Selection was done in three stages as per ToR.
+In the first stage, three green alignments were made eccentric to existing alignment.
+In the second stage, detailed horizontal alignment corresponding to each of selected alternatives was fitted on satellite imageries and vertical profile for each alignment was developed using digital terrain model.
+In third stage, the final alignment plan was design for all the three alternative alignments to meet geometric standards of Expressway, as well as other parameters for a design speed of 100 km/h showing location of terminal points, final alignment plan with location of Viaducts, Tunnels and Horizontal shafts.